-- 1. A historical survey of works in the sonnet form from the renaissance to the Victorian period, with a focus on thematic preoccupations, structural patterns and cultural range.
-Text of well-known and lesser-known poets of beach period will be examined. - An exploration of the dynamic "space" of the sonnet and the ways in which preand post-20th century or subvert its structures/strctures as they write within and back from the Empire.
+- A historical survey of works in the sonnet form from the Renaissance to the Victorian period, with focus on thematic preoccupations, structural patterns and cultural range.
+Text of well-known and lesser-known poets of the Beach Period will be examined. - An exploration of the dynamic "space" of the sonnet, and the ways in which pre and post 20th century writers subvert its structure as they write within, and back from the Empire.